gofynd/fdk-client-swift/documentation/platform/CONTENT.md

 #### getAppCustomFields
-Get list of custom fields of gives resource
+Get list of custom fields of given resource